ARTICLE ON CLIMATE CHANGE IN TANZANIA

 • Rearing drought-resistant livestock.

-• Formulation of social climate resilient groups venturing in rural savings, table banking schemes, getting funding from innovations funds and micro-financing institutions.
+• Formulation of social climate resilient groups venturing into rural savings, table banking schemes, getting funding from innovations funds and micro-financing institutions.

 • Conservation agriculture (mainly reduced tillage soil cover).